 At Keir Hardie, it is our intent to provide our pupils with a curriculum that develops their love of writing, oracy and expands their vocabulary.

 We aim to give our pupils a range of opportunities to orally rehearse and develop their vocabulary, enabling them to enhance their ideas, and communicate effectively, becoming confident writers.
-Our staff are committed to nurturing the love of writing across all subjects, modeling and sharing writing exemplars, providing tools and opportunities that enable pupils to plan, write, edit and improve, adapting their language and style for a range of contexts.
+Our staff are committed to nurturing the love of writing across all subjects, modelling and sharing writing exemplars, providing tools and opportunities that enable pupils to plan, write, edit and improve, adapting their language and style for a range of contexts.

 Our curriculum focuses on supporting our pupils to develop and celebrate their writing ideas, we broaden their experiences, through educational visits, choice of texts, workshops, hooks and drama, ensuring all our pupils are effectively supported and celebrated.